Axnjr/SEM7/NLP.md

 - Apply the `Viterbi algorithm` to compute the most likely sequence of hidden states based on the observed data.
 - Assess the model's performance using metrics such as accuracy, precision, recall, or F1 score.

+HMMs are widely used in a variety of applications such as speech recognition, natural language processing, computational biology, and finance.

 # 10. N-gram language model:
 is a statistical model used in Natural Language Processing (NLP) to `predict the probability` of a `sequence of words in a sentence` or text.
 It uses a `Markov assumption` to estimate the `likelihood of a word` based only on the `n-1 preceding words`, rather than the entire sentence history.